-We're all seeing the increasing effect of climate change on the world around us.
-At ScotRail we believe it's up to us all to take action and do what we can to reduce the impact we have on our environment.
+We're taking action to do what we can to reduce the impact we have on our environment.

-ScotRail is now part of Abellio, who have a set of fundamental principles called The Abellio Way.
-This is defines our approach to caring for the environment.
+ScotRail is operated by Abellio, who have a set of fundamental principles that defines our approach to caring for the environment.

-We fully support Scotland's world-leading ambitions for sustainable economic growth and environmental protection.
-Because of this we've established environmental targets for energy use reduction and reducing landfill waste, in agreement with Transport Scotland.
+We fully support Scotland's ambitions for sustainable economic growth and environmental protection.
+We've established environmental targets for energy use reduction and reducing landfill waste, in agreement with Transport Scotland.

 In 2017 we're investing £200K in a pioneering Sustainability Innovation Fund (SIF).
-This is looking for projects that offer solutions to key rail industry sustainability challenges, and for opportunities to bring in technologies and capabilities from outside the traditional rail sector.
+The fund is looking for projects that offer solutions to key rail industry sustainability challenges, and for opportunities to bring in technologies and capabilities from outside the traditional rail sector.